TravorLZH/travorlzh.github.io/_posts/2023-06-12-applications-of-ac.md

 - Translation invariance: $\lambda(\lbrace x+y:x\in E\rbrace)=\lambda(E)$ for any measurable $E$ and any $y\in\mathbb R$.
 - Completeness: If $\lambda(E)=0$, then $\lambda(S)=0$ for all $S\subset E$.

-Because every open set of real numbers is a countable union of disjoint open intervals, it follows from countable additivity that every open set is measurable.
+Because every open set of real numbers is a countable union of disjoint open intervals, it follows from countable additivity and completeness that every open set is measurable.
 However, this is not the case for every set.

 For $x,y\in\mathbb R$, we say $x\sim y$ iff $x-y\in\mathbb Q$.
 Because $\mathbb Q$ is dense in $\mathbb R$, we conclude that every equivalence class
 $$